nukopian/DBIx-Squirrel/README.md

     # ---------------

     # A transformation is a sequence of one or more trailing code references
-    # that are passed to the method that generates the iterator.
-The initial
+    # passed to the method that generates the iterator.
+The initial result
-    # result enters the first stage of the transformation as $_[0] (and $_),
+    # enters the first stage of the transformation as $_ (and in $_[0]).
+The
-    # and the result of that transformation is passed onto the next stage (or
+    # result of that transformation is passed on to the next stage (or to the
-    # or returned to the caller), using a "return" statement or as the result
+    # caller), with an explicit "return" statement or as the result of the
-    # of the final expression.
+    # sfinal expression.
     #
     # Transformations are a great way to declare, in one place, any common
     # processing logic that should be applied automatically to results as